 consider contributing to this page.

-The first paper dedicated to MFront
+The first paper dedicated to MFront, written by Thomas

 Helfer, Bruno Michel, Jean-Michel Proix, Maxime Salvo, Jérôme Sercombe,